evangambit/JsonOfCounties/README.md

   "Nebraska": {
     // ...
     "holt county": {
-      // Area is computed as if longitude and latitude were (x, y) coordinates.
-This is
+      // Area is computed as if longitude and latitude were (x, y) coordinates
-      // naive, but should suffice for rough population density estimates.
+      // This is naive, but should suffice for comparing rough population
+      // densities between counties.
       "area": 0.68525076424703,
-      // Location is the average latitude/longitude of the vertices bounding the county.
+      // Location is the average latitude/longitude of the vertices bounding the
+      // county.
       "location": [
        -98.66118420812809,
        42.4859272567734